kian1509/Portfolio-guide/README.md

 Dive into my portfolio and discover projects that showcase my expertise and interest in the world of data.

+(🚧 Under construction: Power BI Dasboard for HR Mini Case Study, a physics paper and a neural network project involving superresolution)
 ## 📄 Table of Contents